 Blog

-Honest notes from building Zafronix games, siono.app, the World Cup API, and Next-Gen Chess.
+Honest notes from the Zafronix studio — building QORA, VenueFuze, Siono, the Zafronix APIs, and Next-Gen Chess.
 What works, what doesn’t, what we got wrong.
+For posts about our games, see games.zafronix.com.

 -